soyart/gfc/README.md

 ## Testing gfc

-In addition to unit tests, Bash scripts `gfc_cli_test.sh` and `gfc_og_test.sh` are shipped with gfc and can be use to test a combination of commands.
+In addition to Go unit tests, Bash scripts `gfc_test.sh` and `gfc_pipe_test.sh` are shipped with gfc and can be use to test a combination of commands.

 ## Known issues for gfc-og